 - First, create a moderate caloric deficit.
 20% below your maintenance level is a good place to start.
 Full details here: How Many Calories Should I Eat A Day?

-- Third, fill in your remaining daily calories with whatever amounts of fat and carbs you happen to like best so that a) neither nutrient is excessively low or excessively high, and b) your diet is as Preferable, Enjoyable, Convenient and Sustainable for you as possible (#PECS).
+- Third, fill in your remaining daily calories with whatever amounts of fat and carbs you happen to like best so that a) neither nutrient is excessively low or excessively high, and b) your diet is as Preferable, Enjoyable, Convenient, and Sustainable for you as possible (aka The PECS Method).
 Additional details here: How To Calculate Your Macros

 - Fourth, get the majority of those nutrients from higher quality, nutrient-dense food sources (while still keeping the yummy fun stuff around as a small part of your overall diet).